 Consider additional ways you can make a difference this week without using money.

-If you have the means, consider giving locally, nationally, or globally.
-Many nonprofits and churches are reliant on year-end giving to make their budgets.
+Consider giving locally, nationally, or globally if you have the means.
+For example, many nonprofits and churches rely on year-end giving to make their budgets.

 Here are a few of my favorite nonprofits that accept volunteers and contributions.
 I have no affiliations with any of the nonprofits listed below.
-My endorsement of them does not imply in anyway there endorsement of me or my blog.
+My endorsement of them does not imply in any way their endorsement of me or my blog.